 Ending my Furnished Finder stay

-Moving out of my Furnished Finder apartment felt very much like moving out of any Airbnb – except I accumulated a lot more stuff and settled in much more thoroughly in my two-month-long stay in the Furnished Finder rental!
-By the end of my stay, I had completed the purchase of a property in St. Louis – actually, in another historic district just five blocks from my Furnished Finder home- and was able to transition from the Furnished Finder home directly to my new permanent home.
+Moving out of my Furnished Finder apartment felt very much like moving out of any Airbnb.
+Well, except that I accumulated a lot more stuff and settled in much more thoroughly in my two-month Furnished Finder rental!
+By the end of my stay, I had completed the purchase of a property in St. Louis.
+I was able to move from the Furnished Finder home directly to my new house.

-After my stay, I was invited to leave a review for the home I’d stayed in.
-Following my guidelines for leaving great Airbnb reviews, I left both a helpfully detailed public review and texted the homeowner with some requests I thought they should consider before hosting their next Furnished Finder tenant.
+After my stay, I was invited to leave a review for the home.
+Following my guidelines for leaving great Airbnb reviews, I left a positive and detailed public review.

 After my Stay: Inviting a New Host

-After my two-month stay in a Furnished Finder in St Louis, I recommended the platform to a friend in Seattle who had just purchased a home with a furnished basement.
-Disinterested in the hassle of managing an Airbnb listing and the several-times-a-week cleaning schedule required to make a profit with an Airbnb listing, she was intrigued.
-Following my same advice for how Airbnb hosts can attract long term guests, my Seattle friend prepared her apartment.
-Most hosts need to make some small modifications to her rental to appeal to the needs of longer-term guests.
+After my two-month stay in a Furnished Finder in St Louis, I recommended the site to a friend with a basement apartment for rent.
+Not interested in managing all the cleaning required to make a profit with an Airbnb listing, she was intrigued.
+Following my advice for how Airbnb hosts can attract long term guests, my Seattle friend prepared her apartment.
+Most hosts need to make some small changes to appeal to longer-term guests.

-My friend decided to give FF a try as a host, and, at the date of this writing, she continues to operate the small Seattle apartment as a Furnished Finder host.
+My friend decided to give the site a try.
+Now, 10 months later, she loves being a Furnished Finder host.
 She rents her Seattle basement apartment to guests interested in staying for one to three months.
-For her, the experience hosting Furnished Finder gas has been so far very positive.
+For her, the experience of hosting Furnished Finder guests has been so far very positive.